Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show callout/README.md

 ## How it works

 1. Define an optional `LocationCalloutPlacement`.
-2. Use the `onSingleTapGesture()` modifier to update the location callout placement.
+2. Use the `onSingleTapGesture(perform:)` map view modifier to update the location callout placement.
-3. Use the `callout()` modifier with the location callout placement to display a callout.
+3. Use the `callout(placement:content:)` map view modifier with the location callout placement to display a callout.

 ## Relevant API

 * LocationCalloutPlacement
+* MapView.callout(placement:content:)

 ## Tags